 Go Holiday Shopping.

-There has never been a time in history where we need to make an effort to shop local.
+The holidays are a great time to make an effort to shop locally.
 Now is the ideal time to get out and keep your local shops up and running, and you can find adorable and unusual presents for your friends and family.

 Go for a Horse Drawn Carriage Ride